QBayLogic/benchmark-compilation/docs/index.md

 #### Intel Xeon Gold 6140M

-This is a beefy server that we were gratiously allowed to use by one of our clients for the purpose of this benchmark.
+One of our clients gratiously allowed us to use one of their beefy servers to run this benchmark.

   * CPU: 2x Xeon Gold 6140M (physical cores: 2x 18)
   * Motherboard: Intel S2600STB